Get in FREE on Saturday 1 April if you come dressed up as a superhero!

 The Art of Comics also shows influence and context for this genre from the historical, with the universal structure of the heroic myth and the Scottish tradition of storytelling, through to the modern, with current affairs and technological development.

-Alongside the comic art there are digital interactives where you can discover the process of drawing a comic page or create your own super hero costume and get your photo taken flying through space.
+Alongside the comic art there are digital interactives where you can discover the process of drawing a comic page or create your own superhero costume and get your photo taken with Superman flying overhead!

 All in all, this exhibition is sure to excite comic book fans of all ages!
-So don’t miss this exciting opportunity for a journey from Kelvingrove to Krypton and Glasgow to Gotham!
+So don’t miss this exciting opportunity for a journey from Krypton to Kelvingrove and Gotham to Glasgow!